-In this day and age businesses are coming to terms with the need to integrate their social media efforts with their content strategy.
+In this day and age businesses are coming to terms with the need to integrate their social media efforts with their B2B content marketing strategy.
 Investment of time and money in Social Media has become a necessity, not a luxury.

 Facebook, Twitter, LinkedIn, YouTube and blogging are the top 5 platforms used by marketers.
-B2C are more focused on Facebook and YouTube as well as other visual-based platforms such as Pintrest and Instagram, while B2B are more focused on LinkedIn and blogging.
+B2C are more focused on Facebook and YouTube as well as other visual-based platforms such as Pinterest and Instagram, while B2B are more focused on LinkedIn and blogging.

 What follows is a breakdown of the 5 most influential Social Media platforms and their importance for a B2B marketer.
 Statistics from “Social Media Examiners” 2015 Social Media Marketing Industry Report have been utilised throughout.